-This is a technique you can use to prioritise tasks when faced with competing demands from customers and your employer.
+This is a visual technique you can use to prioritise tasks when faced with competing demands from customers and your employer.

 Shamelessly, I’ve called this technique the “work priority matrix” to attract search juice.
 You could also call it the “crivens-o-lordy, customers keep telephoning to demand work that’s urgent, my boss wants me to do those things I said I’d do last week, I’ve got five proposals to write, three to chase up, I haven’t invoiced anyone this month so we might not get paid, oh my god I’d forgotten about the new starter – she’s downstairs in reception now?
 What will I do?” model.
 But that’s a bit of a mouthful and unprofessional, of course.